It took me almost three years to come up with the translation of an original Ewe poetry into French, Italian and Brazilian Portuguese.

 NOTE 5: The original and the translations at a first sight

-The fourth observation is the final length of the translated poem in French, Italian and Brazilian Portuguese.
-At a quick first sight, the resultant poems are longer than the original Ewe.
+Visually, the final French, Italian and Brazilian Portuguese translations are longer than the original Ewe.
 This puts me in front of that brevity of the Ewe language I mentioned at the beginning.
 But also to the further possibilities to retranslate the poem and come up with solutions that are more harmonic with the original writing.

 Attempting to translate Ewe poetry, especially the poems in Ali-Tagba Tétérého’s book, led me to some observations and questions about the mainstream idea of a language’s richness; the magic of Ewe language; the need to read its literature aloud; the losses in translation, as well as the visual impact and space occupied by a language in writing.

 Translating ADETOTRO’s poems brought me closer to my mother tongue, which I am learning to read and write just now, as a grown up Ewe kid, who was first taught to read, (speak) and write in 5 languages from outside Africa.